Jonas Frederick Thoms, M.M.

 Hear clips of live performances through SoundCloud.

 Jonas Thoms is Instructor of Horn at Wright State University where he teaches applied horn, brass chamber music, and courses in music theory and music education.
 He performs in the resident faculty woodwind and brass quintets and with the WSU Chamber Orchestra.
-He has presented and performed at colleges throughout the country, including the University of Cincinnati-College Conservatory, Ball State University, the University of Alabama, and the University of Southern Mississippi, the University of Kentucky, and many others.
+He has presented and performed at colleges throughout the country, including the University of Cincinnati-College Conservatory, Ball State University, the University of Alabama, the University of Southern Mississippi, the University of Kentucky, and many others.
 He is a frequent guest artist and clinician at high schools in the region.
 Thoms has published articles in the Triad, presented at the International Horn Symposium, and reviewed textbooks for W.W.
 Norton & Co. and Oxford University Press.
 Prior to WSU, he was on faculty at the University of Evansville and served as Principal Horn of the Evansville Philharmonic Orchestra.

 Currently a member of the Springfield Symphony Orchestra and Kentucky Symphony Orchestra, Thoms has previously held positions in the Richmond (IN) Symphony Orchestra, Owensboro Symphony Orchestra, Orchestra Kentucky-Bowling Green, and Glens Falls Symphony Orchestra.
 He regularly performs as a substitute or extra player with the Cincinnati Symphony and Pops Orchestra, Cincinnati Chamber Orchestra, Dayton Philharmonic Orchestra, Louisville Orchestra, Toledo Symphony Orchestra and numerous regional orchestras, often on principal horn.
 Additionally, he has performed with the Atlantic Classical Orchestra, Cincinnati Ballet Orchestra, Columbus Symphony Orchestra, concert:nova, Fort Wayne Philharmonic, Nashville Symphony Orchestra, Rochester Philharmonic Orchestra, Syracuse Symphony Orchestra/Symphony Syracuse, and Albany Symphony Orchestra.
 Twice he has been a finalist in the Coleman Chamber Music Competition and has performed as a soloist with the Evansville Philharmonic Orchestra, Sinfonia Gulf Coast in Destin, Florida, and the WSU Chamber Orchestra.